Give the Gift of a Plastic-Free World This Holiday and Join the Plastic Bag Ban Movement

 - Michelle with Everything’s Abuzz tells us how NOT to get “bagged” down and shares the funny story of when, “After a busy morning at TraderJoe’s, I was emptying my reusable bags, when Big B peered inside and said, “Eww, Mommy, we need to WASH these bags!”
 You crack us up, Michelle!

 - Stephanie Moram with Good Girl Gone Green talks of how plastic bags, “simply break down into smaller and smaller toxic pieces that contaminate our soil, waterways, and inadvertently enter our food supply when animals accidentally ingest them.” and asks, “Do you think banning plastic bags is the solution to our plastic bags problem?”

 - Charise Rohm Nulsen with I Thought I Knew Mama offers that, “If your city is not yet on the plastic bag ban map, think specifically about the health implications of using plastic.
 Then, consider the pros and cons of helping to add it to the map.”
 Thanks for the inspiration Charise!

 - Trina O’Boyle with O’Boy!
-Organic asks us to join her in banning the plastic bag and adds the positive message that, ”If we can ban together and share information to educate others about how using plastic is effecting our environment, maybe all stores and consumers will get on board and STOP USING PLASTIC!”
+Organic asks us to join her in banning plastic bags and adds the positive message, ”If we can ban together and share information to educate others about how using plastic is affecting our environment, maybe all stores and consumers will get on board and STOP USING PLASTIC!”

 - Francesca Oliveri with Green Lady asks, “What are we doing to our environment?” and shares a thought you might be able to relate to, “It is a mess and there are days I want to crawl back into bed and give up, but there are always things we can do.”